PortneufCoder/HeroQuest-Game/ReadMe.md

 > WPF/XAML game

 **This is a WIP, more details on the format will be added here.
 I know for sure it will be a quest-style game.
-I'm still learning C#**
+I'm still learning C#...**